djhaskin987/indexed-map/README.md

 ## Usage

 This map implements the `clojure.lang.IPersistentMap` protocol, as well as the `clojure.lang.Indexed` protocol.
-One additional function, `disjoin-nth`, is implemented, which takes an indexed associated with a key/value pair in the map and removes that pair.
+One additional function, `disjoin-nth`, is implemented, which takes an index associated with a key/value pair in the map and removes that pair.

 ## License